You are reading this article because we have tried to run your credit/debit card and it came back with a "payment denied/failed" message.

 Finding out more information about a specific decline

-If you feel that all the card information seems correct, it is best to contact your bank, inquire for more information, and ask for future charges to be accepted from HSWS - High Speed Web Services.
+If you feel that all the card information seems correct, it is best to contact your bank, inquire for more information, and ask for future charges to be accepted from JUCRA Digital.

 Decreasing the likelihood of declines

-The correctness of the card number, the expiration data, CVC and post code are the primary factors used by the your bank when deciding whether or not to accept a transaction.
+The correctness of the card number, the expiration date, CVC and postcode are the primary factors used by your bank when deciding whether or not to accept a transaction.

 The influence of other data that you collect, like the address or name, varies by card brand.
 For example, only American Express consider the customer's name.